 Trauma has profound and lifelong physical and psychological effects on its survivors.
 It can damage the mind, the brain, and stunt development.
 What exactly is trauma?
 How does it affect us individually and as a society?
 And how can trauma survivors recover from these experiences?
 Maria Armoudian speaks with Charles Figley, Richard Chefetz, and Daniel Siegel.

 Charles Figley is a Professor in Disaster Mental Health at Tulane University.
-He is the author of Death and Trauma.
+He is an expert in family studies and is the author of Death and Trauma.

 Richard Chefetz is a Psychiatrist in Washington D.C.
 He is the author of Intensive Psychotherapy for Persistent Dissociative Processes: The Fear of Feeling Real.

 Daniel Siegel is a Professor of Psychiatry at UCLA.
-He is the author of The Developing Mind: How Relationships and the Brain Interact to Shape Who We Are.
+He is an expert in clinical psychiatry and is the author of The Developing Mind: How Relationships and the Brain Interact to Shape Who We Are.